 That’s it in a nutshell.
 Much of our research is now directed toward learning the most effective ways of correcting false beliefs about drinking.
 Unfortunately, the development of programs to address these misperceptions is still in its adolescence.
 A variety of reliable techniques are emerging now to collect and communicate data on norms and misperceptions.

-Mass marketing strategies such as newspaper articles, advertisements, poster campaigns, media events that publicize true norms and help reduce misperceptions have been introduced on campuses with notable success.
-Focused workshops and orientation programs that allow students to reveal their true attitudes and to contrast actual norms in a group with misperceptions have also been developed.
+Campuses have used mass marketing strategies.
+They include newspaper articles, ads, posters, and media events.
+The goal is to publicize true norms and help reduce misperceptions.
+Campuses have also used focused workshops and orientation programs.
+These allow students to reveal their true attitudes and to contrast actual norms in a group with misperceptions.

-At my own institution we are also challenging misperceptions with accurate data by using campus computing and electronic mail networks and by introducing this perspective in the classroom as well.
+At my own college we challenge misperceptions.
+To do so we also use email and the classroom as well.
 We need more techniques, however, and more studies about their relative effectiveness.

 I think more educators, parents, and news people should be aware of this effective approach.
 Thank you for describing it.